-Overall, I'm in a work on a guided improvisation form.
-I often start from an idea of composition, or a "plastic fact" or a pretext and I try to find a set that is both coherent and heterogeneous.
+Overall, I am working on some form of guided improvisation.
+I often start from an idea of composition, or from a "plastic fact" or even from a pretext and I try to find a whole which is both coherent and heterogeneous.

-My "way" of painting to many was influenced by the methods of jazzmen that I had the chance to rub shoulders.
-They taught me that improvised creation is not a total let-go but rather a perpetual tension between a stable structure and a reception of the moment, the unexpected.
+My "way" of painting was greatly influenced by the methods of jazzmen that I had the chance to work with.
+They taught me that improvised creation is not a total letting go but rather a perpetual tension between a stable structure and a welcome of the moment, of the unexpected.
 In short, I aim to situate myself between the rule and immediate sensation.
-I would like to paint without barriers, but for that, I place tags around which I can gravitate.
+I would like to paint without a barrier, but for that, I place markers around which I can gravitate.

 Old plans of plastic factories found by chance become the starting point of his approach: geometric and structured compositions are upset by external elements (drawings, collages) which disturbs the harmony.